What is shinrin yoku?

 Why choose a Forest Therapy Guide?

-A Forest Therapy guide gently helps you slow down, shifting your attention from the busy chatter of the mind to the soothing rhythms of nature and your own body.
-With this support, you can relax, breathe, and move in harmony with the world around you.
+A guide gently helps you slow down, shifting your attention from the busy chatter of the mind to the soothing rhythms of nature and your own body.
+With this support, you can relax, breathe, and just be in the present moment.

 .